AmitNativ1984/ExtendedKalmanFilter/README.md

 # ExtendedKalmanFilter
 extended kalman filter with sensor fusion of lidar and radar

-lidar data is linear
+## lidar data is linear
+uses normal kalman filter

-radar linear is none linear and used with extended kalman filter and Jacobian matrix
+## radar linear is none linear
+   used with extended kalman filter,

+   Jacobian matrix

+## sensor fusion
+time difference is not necessarily constant

+prediction state rely on last sensor reading
+(either same sensor or the other sensor)